13 Benefits of the Marimo Moss Ball

 Benefits

-| Very low-maintenance, almost indestructible
+Very low-maintenance, almost indestructible

 Environment

-| Keep in cooler temperatures, away from too much light
+Keep in cooler temperatures, away from too much light

 Other creatures

-| The plant is snail-safe, beloved by most other creatures.
+The plant is snail-safe, beloved by most other creatures.
 Goldfish may eat it

 Longevity

-| With proper care, Marimo can last for over a century
+With proper care, Marimo can last for over a century

 Origin

-| Mostly found in lakes in the northern hemisphere
+Mostly found in lakes in the northern hemisphere

 Growth rate

-| Very slow, only 5 mm / year
+Very slow, only five mm / year

 1. Sucks Up Nitrates and Other Nasties

-Byproducts of fish waste, nitrates are harmless to most healthy fish under 30ppm, but as their numbers increase over time, they can stress and kill your fish.
+Byproducts of fish waste, nitrates are harmless to most healthy fish under 30 ppm, but as their numbers increase over time, they can stress and kill your fish.
 Partial water changes are performed to keep nitrates in check.

 2. Provides Some Oxygen

-Like plants in general, moss balls suck up CO2 and release oxygen in the water.
+Like plants in general, moss balls suck up CO2 and release oxygen into the water.
 If you don’t like noisy air stones, some Marimo moss balls are a great addition to help you oxygenate your tank.

 3. Helps Prevent Excess Algae Growth

 What better way to combat algae than with algae?
 Marimo moss balls suck up the same nutrients as undesirable algae, depriving invasive algae of those nutrients.
 I had brown algae growing in my 10-gallon tank, but since wiping them off the glass and adding a few moss balls, they have yet to grow back.
-Of course, moss balls won’t make that much of an impact in larger aquariums unless you get more a lot of them.
+Of course, moss balls won’t make that much of an impact in larger aquariums unless you get a lot of them.
 I don’t know about killing off algae, but they can help prevent unwanted algae from growing back.

 4. Harbors a Good Amount of Beneficial Bacteria